Whale Lake is near Rocky Mountain YMCA camp in the Bow Valley west of Calgary, Alberta, Canada.

-On this relatively flat hike, originating from Rafter Six Ranch Resort, interesting ground features alter my original plan, and I morph into my favorite mode of travel, wandering somewhat aimlessly and driven by my senses, on or off trail.
+On this relatively flat hike, originating from Rafter Six Ranch Resort, interesting ground features alter the original plan, and morph into the favorite mode of travel, wandering somewhat aimlessly and driven by seasoned senses, on or off trail.

 From the field adjacent to the Rafter Six Ranch Resort church, an obvious trail into forest leads me quickly to the north border of Kananaskis Country.
-My little black dog buddy, after a few moments of indecision, turns about and heads home.
+The little black dog buddy, after a few moments of indecision, turns about and heads home.

-Within a short distance, I emerge from forest onto a short descent into a large field.
+Within a short distance, trail emerges from forest onto a short descent into a large field.
 Crocuses are abundant in all the open, grassy areas.
-The trail continues to the left, but distant, mid-field, corral structures capture my attention and curiosity gets the best of me.
-As I approach the wooden structures it becomes obvious this has been a site of a Sundance celebration in past years, a Ti-jurabi-chubi with structures very similar to those in Sibbald Meadow.
+The trail continues to the left, but distant, mid-field, corral structures capture my attention and curiosity drives the direction.

+Approaching the wooden structures, it becomes obvious this has been a site of a Sundance celebration in past years, an event with structures very similar to those in Sibbald Meadow.

-From the south-east corner of Whale Lake, I hike south below the power lines on rustic road for a short distance then find a partially iced trail through forest which takes me south-west.
-I am on land surrounded by Kananaskis Country, Camp Chief Hector, Bow Valley Provincial Park and Rafter Six Ranch Resort.
-Whale Lake is nestled in the middle of my circuit.
+Subsequently a partially iced trail through forest continues to the south-west on land surrounded by Kananaskis Country, Camp Chief Hector, Bow Valley Provincial Park and Rafter Six Ranch Resort.

 Although the marsh is alive with sound, there is little evidence of the source.
-With a long lens I capture birds in open water.
-It is not my area of expertise but I believe they are loons.
-There must be hundreds of them nesting in the marsh and I try diligently to avoid disturbing them.
+The long lens captures birds in open water.
+They are loons.
+There must be hundreds of them nesting in the marsh and diligent effort is engaged to avoid disturbing them.

 There are a few loons on the surface of open water in Whale Lake.